Van Gogh in Arles: Explore his Provençal Artistic Adventure

 ❓ How many paintings did Van Gogh create in Arles?

-Between February 1888 and May 1889, he painted more than 300 works, including nearly 100 major paintings, such as Sunflowers, The Bedroom, The Night Café or The Langlois Bridge.
+Between February 1888 and May 1889, he painted more than 300 works, including nearly 100 major paintings, such as The Sunflowers, The Bedroom, The Night Café or The Langlois Bridge.

 Among the most iconic, we find: